flashcordon/big-history/Systeme-Terre.md

 • Greening enhances transpiration, a process that reduces soil moisture and runoff locally, but can either amplify or reduce runoff and soil moisture regionally through altering the pattern of precipitation.
-- Chen et al.13 showed that leaf area increased by
-5.4 million km2 over 2000–2017, an area equivalent to
-the areal extent of the Amazon rainforest13

 - Regions with the greatest greening trend include northern Alaska and Canada, the low- Arctic parts of eastern Canada and Siberia, and regions of